Chris-J-Patrick/Detailing-Website-React/README.md

 #### 1. **User Management**

 The backend handles user authentication and management using Auth0, a third-party authentication service.
-Key aspects include:

 - **Authentication**: Secure login and registration processes using JWT (JSON Web Tokens) provided by Auth0.
 - **User Data Handling**: Secure storage and management of user data such as email, name, and rewards points.